⚠️

-Disclaimer: The authors of this report did not purchase or sell any of the relevant tokens using material non-public information during the research or drafting of this report.
-The contents of each report reflect the opinions of the respective authors and are provided for informational purposes only and are not intended to be a recommendation to buy or sell any token or use any protocol.
+Disclaimer: The contents of this report reflect the opinions of the author and are provided for informational purposes only.
+It is not written with the intent to recommend the purchase or sale of tokens or the use of protocols.
 Nothing contained in this report is investment advice and should not be construed as such.

-Introduction
+1. Introduction

+1.1.
 Arbitrum in the Center of Attention

 The hottest topic in crypto over the past few weeks has been the launch of Arbitrum’s $ARB token.
 Leading the Ethereum optimistic rollup ecosystem alongside Optimism, Arbitrum’s native token airdrop was one of the main events of Q1 2023 and put Arbitrum front and center in the market.